-Yes, in cooperation with the Graduate School of Theology, the MMFT has developed a path whereby students can pursue the Master of Arts in Christian Ministry or the Master of Divinity concurrently with the MMFT.
+Yes, in cooperation with the Graduate School of Theology, the MMFT has developed a path whereby the MMFT students can pursue the Master of Arts in Christian Ministry or the Master of Divinity concurrently.

 What is the length of the program?

 Students complete the MMFT in 2 years.
 The program is 60 credit hours for non-thesis students and 66 credit hours for students enrolled in the thesis track.

 Although most students enroll full time, students have enrolled part time and completed the program in 3 years.
 Please email Dr. Lisa Merchant at email@example.com for more information about enrolling part time.

 Can I begin the ACU online MMFT and then transfer to the on-campus version?
 Or vice versa?

 Students can transfer in 12 hours from another graduate program, including ACU online.

 Does this program prepare students who are also interested in doctoral work?